N0AHZACH/GhostWire/README.md

 ## Overview

 **GhostWire** is an MVP tool that audits Large Language Model (LLM) outputs for **hallucinations** — statements that sound plausible but are factually incorrect or unsupported by provided context.
 TLDR being if your $200 AI tool goes cocoo, this is the tool that uses the free version to tell you that yes it did go coocoo.
-If humans did it we would take them to a mental asylum, but simce AI did it we call it "hallucinations".
+If humans did it we would take them to a mental asylum, but since AI did it we call it "hallucinations".

 It uses a **Judge-Model architecture** powered by the latest `google-genai` standard: